ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-3-3.md

-Chapter 3: Preparing for the Repeating Revolution: Creating a Framework for Regular Assessment
+Creating a Framework for Regular Assessment
 ==============================================================================================

 Before embarking on a regular assessment program, it is important to create a framework that outlines the goals, processes, and tools for the initiative.
 In this chapter, we will explore the steps involved in creating a framework for regular assessment.